pebble-dev/pebble-dev.github.io/_posts/2023-05-12-a-look-back-at-the-rebble-hackathon.md

 author: "Will Murphy"
 ---

 At the tail end of 2022, we ran [our first ever hackathon](/2022/11/02/rebble-hackathon.html#announcing-our-first-hackathon).
-It was initally posed as a bit of an experiment - We know roughly [how many Rebble users there are](/2022/11/02/rebble-hackathon.html#the-rebble-alliance), but developing for the Pebble smartwatch has become a little trickier over the years after the Pebble shutdown of CloudPebble.
+It was initally posed as a bit of an experiment - We know roughly [how many Rebble users there are](/2022/11/02/rebble-hackathon.html#the-rebble-alliance), but developing for the Pebble smartwatch has become a little trickier over the years after the shutdown of CloudPebble.
 In the end, however, it was a fantastic weekend of likeminded hackers building new apps and watchfaces for the smartwatch platform the community stubbornly refuses to let die.

 In this post I'd like to recap on the weekend, talk about the awesome submissions and prize winners, and thank the team that made this possible.